-- 1. Start a new process by running sleep for 999 seconds (sleep) - 2.
-Open another shell and cd to ~/linux again - 3.
-Find the PID of your sleep process using ps and gree - 4.
-Kill your sleep process (kill) - Verify your process is gone by running your previous ps and grep command - Do a long recursive listing of your linux directory, filter the results so only filenames with the word "best" are returned, and send the output to a file called results.txt (1, , , , , , , )
+- 1. Start a new process by running sleep for 999 seconds () - Open another shell and to ~/linux again - 3.
+Find the PID of your sleep process using ps and property - 4.
+Kill your sleep process (kill) - Verify your process is gone by running your previous seand energy command - 6.
+Do a long recursive listing of your linux directory, filter the results so only filenames with the word "best" are returned, and send the output to a file called results.txt (, , , , ,) - 8.
+Remove the file "results.txt" ()